Homomorphisms between braid groups: Introduction

 Aramayona--Leininger--Souto \cite{als} gave examples of injective homomorphisms between mapping class groups of closed surfaces.
-Since there are no inclusions between closed surfaces, these homomorphisms are of a different nature than the ones discussed in the previous paragraph; in fact, there are pseudo-Anosov mapping classes that map to multitwists.
+Since it is impossible for one closed surface to embed into another, these homomorphisms are of a different nature than the ones discussed in the previous paragraph; in fact, in their examples there are pseudo-Anosov mapping classes that map to multitwists.
 On the other hand, the Aramayona--Leininger--Souto homomorphisms are constructed by lifting to a covering space, which is indeed a manipulation of surfaces.

-On might expect that the Aramayona--Leininger--Souto construction could be used to produce homomorphisms $\B_n \to \B_m$ where pseudo-Anosov elements map to multitwists.
-This does not seem to be the case, since the typical branched cover of $\D_n$ has positive genus.
+One might expect that the Aramayona--Leininger--Souto construction could be used to produce homomorphisms $\B_n \to \B_m$ where pseudo-Anosov elements map to multitwists.
+This seems unlikely, however, because many of the branched covers of $\D_n$ have positive genus.

 \p{Prior results} An early precursor to Theorem~\ref{thm:main} is a theorem of Artin from 1947, which states that any homomorphism from $\B_n$ to the symmetric group $S_n$ with transitive image is either cyclic or is conjugate to the standard projection \cite{artinbp}.
 In 1996, Lin \cite[Theorem~F]{linbp} classified all homomorphisms $\B_n \to S_{2n}$ with transitive image (they all arise from our standard homomorphisms $\B_n \to \B_{2n}$).
 Using the classification of homomorphisms $\B_n \to S_{k}$ with $k < n$, he further proved \cite[Theorem A]{linbp} that every homomorphism $\B_n\to \B_k$ has cyclic image provided $k<n$.